Revision 18-0; Effective September 4, 2018

 Managed Care Organization (MCO) — An established health maintenance organization or Approved Non-Profit Health Corporation (ANHC) that arranges for the delivery of health care services.
 In accordance with §843 of the Texas Insurance Code, it is currently licensed as such in the state of Texas.

-Medicaid — A program administered by the federal Centers for Medicare and Medicaid Services (CMS), and funded jointly by the states and the federal government, that pays for health care to eligible groups of people.
+Medicaid — A program administered by the federal CMS, and funded jointly by the states and the federal government, that pays for health care to eligible groups of people.

 Medicaid Eligible — A person who is financially eligible for Medicaid because the individual receives Supplemental Security Income (SSI) cash benefits or is determined by HHSC to be financially eligible for Medicaid.

-Medicaid Estate Recovery Program (MERP) — A program that requires HHSC, as the State Medicaid agency, to recover the costs of Medicaid long-term care benefits received by certain Medicaid recipients.
+Medicaid Estate Recovery Program (MERP) — A program that requires HHSC, as the state Medicaid agency, to recover the costs of Medicaid long-term care benefits received by certain Medicaid recipients.
+For further information, see the MERP website at https://hhs.texas.gov/laws-regulations/legal-information/medicaid-estate-recovery-program/merp-rules-statutes-forms.

 - primary home care services;